-I have actually had one consultant I was working with... say 'If I had known how little this incentive was I would have given the client the money myself and saved myself a headache of doing this energy model.'
-His feeling was that (given) the effort expended to do modeling, he would like to see a higher level of incentive... but that was from somebody relatively inexperienced. -Program Staff
+I have actually had one consultant I was working with... say 'If I had known how little this incentive was I would have given the client the money myself and saved myself a

 Program staff believe incentive levels would have to double, to effectively motivate participant valuation of energy model creation and documentation.
 They believe that greater incentives would motivate participants to find out more about the program and focus on understanding its requirements in depth.
 Thus, they would learn more about the Design Assistance program opportunity.
 They also believe that a messaging change could be an effective way to raise awareness of the Public Sector New Construction program.
 We discuss this in the Participants